Mohamed-Ashraf0/LLVM/week4/README-week3.md

 9. **Prepare a Test File**
    Create a simple `.c` or `.cpp` source file (e.g., `test.c`) that you will use to test your custom pass.

-10. **Generate LLVM IR**
+10. **Generate MLIR**
-    Use `clang` from your LLVM installation to compile the test file into LLVM IR:
+    Use `clang` from your LLVM installation to compile the test file into MLIR:

     ```powershell
-    clang -O1 -S -emit-llvm test.c -o test.ll
+    clang --emit-mlir -S test.cpp -o test.mlir
     ```
 11. **Run Your Custom Pass**
-    Use `opt` from your LLVM installation to run your pass on the generated LLVM IR file:
+    Use `mlir-opt` from your LLVM installation to run your pass on the generated LLVM IR file:

     ```powershell
-    opt -load-pass-plugin ./build/MyPass.dll -passes="my-pass" test.ll -disable-output
+    mlir-opt test.mlir -load-pass-plugin ./build/MyPass.dll -passes="my-pass" -o output.mlir
     ```
 12. **Verify the Pass Output**
-    If your pass modifies the IR, you can output the transformed IR to a file:

-    ```powershell
-    opt -load-pass-plugin ./build/MyPass.dll -passes="my-pass" test.ll -S -o output.ll
-    ```
+    Open output.mlir to inspect the changes made by your pass.